Annapurna Sanctuary Trekking

 Annapurna sanctuary is one of the finest 2 weeks tea house trek in Annapurna region.
 This trek leads to the fabulous high mountains amphitheater also known as Annapurna base camp.
 The trekking route passes through many varied climatic condition from sub tropical to alpine.
 Thus inevitably the vegetation changes accordingly giving trekkers a wonderful variety of flora and fauna.
 You will meet many different ethnic groups – it is rather like trekking through a live, open museum.
 You will experience some of the diverse but equally friendly people and cultures of Nepal.

 We start the trek with gradually ascend through the beautiful varied landscape of cultivated terraced field and lust forest of oaks, magnolia and rhododendron trees.
-The early morning hike to Poon hill (3230 meter) will give you the best possible panoramic sunrise view on whole fabulous Annapurna and Dhaulagiri ranges.
-This hike also allow time of proper acclimatization on the way to Annapurna Sanctuary.
+The early morning hike to Poon hill (3230 meter) give you the best possible panoramic sunrise view on whole fabulous Annapurna and Dhaulagiri ranges.
+This hike to poon hill also allow time of proper acclimatisation on the way to Annapurna Sanctuary.
 The combination of tiny thatch-roofed villages set among the narrow terraced fields with the backdrop of stunning snow-capped mountain ranges makes it is one of the most picturesque treks in the Himalayas.

 We continue the Annapurna sanctuary trek following the beautiful green Modi Khola valleys.
 The valley surrounded by spectacular towering peaks and sheer high rock walls with gushing sparkling waterfalls tumbling down into the roaring river below.
 We ascend to fascinating Machhapuchhare Base Camp beyond that the valley widens as it reach the lateral moraine of Annapurna south glacier.
 The mountain views are simply breathtaking from here.
 Hiumchuli, Annapurna south, Annapurna I, Annapurna III, Gangapurna, Macchapuchhare (Fishtail) complete a fabulous panorama.
 A further gradual 3 hours steady climbing and you will reach Annapurna Base Camp.
 A vast spectacular natural alpine amphitheater of spell bound surrounding of the Annapurna sanctuary.
 A truly wonderland of glistering peaks, snowfields and glaciers – an unforgettable Himalayan paradise.